QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-08-12-changelog-LosSuenosStories.md

 Many of the door related blueprints construction scripts have been added to the base C++ classes so that they can now be used natively like VOID would.
 While you don't have to migrate an existing map to them, the old classes have been moved to an extra `"Deprecated.zip"` within the download, now that they are redundant.

 Old Door Spawners are still a valid method once fixed, however the related world data blueprints will have doubled up billboard components and in some cases may need a few fixes to disable the doubled up C++ logic.
 Only old cover point blueprints need a non cosmetic fix.
-See here for a fix video.
+See [here](#cover-point-fix--world-data-blueprint-visual-fixes) for a fix video.

 Advantages;

  - Easy to update template.
- - Mappers don't need to fix classes with game updates.
+ - Mappers don't need to fix blueprints with game updates.
- - Mappers don't need to make their own copy of classes to avoid conflicts.
+ - Mappers don't need to make their own copy of blueprints to avoid conflicts.
  - Tools can point to native C++ classes so they don't also need to be copied by mappers.

 Blueprints moved to Deprecated.zip